Free Home Repair Assistance for Low-Income & Disabled

 Low-income families can find better-funded home repair assistance through the government for specific needs.
 However, the projects typically must align with federal priorities to qualify.

-Federal government grants for home repairs aim to improve energy efficiency, correct health and safety issues, or help families recover from natural disasters.
+Federal home repair programs aim to improve energy efficiency, correct health and safety issues, or help families recover from natural disasters.
 Follow along as we discuss how several initiatives might replace rather than fix a faulty component.

 • Weatherization Assistance Program (WAP)